Metaswitch/clearwater-readthedocs/docs/index.md

 ## Latest Release

-The latest stable release of Clearwater is "[Birdsong](http://www.goodreads.com/book/show/6259.Birdsong)".
+The latest stable release of Clearwater is "[Crime and Punishment](http://www.goodreads.com/book/show/7144.Crime_and_Punishment)".

 ## Architecture